-While newer cars are not delivered without insurance papers and few equipped with fancy immobilizers, assuring security for our wheels is one of the most overwhelming jobs for a common Pakistani.
-Most motorists still relay on promising aftermarket alarm systems flooding the shelves in our local auto stores.
+Most of the manufacturers do not sell a car without insurance papers.
+Still, few equipped with fancy immobilizers, meaning car security is one of the most overwhelming jobs for an ordinary Pakistani.
+Most motorists always rely on promising aftermarket alarm systems in our local auto market.

-These systems work on simple signal tap criteria, cutting the power from reaching the ignition system using a relay, when the alarm is triggered by the opening of the door or trying to turn the engine switch or whatsoever.
-These promising relays, they are simply added in series with the power line feeding the ignition system, which are then controlled by the alarm system module.
-The type of circuit used in these modules, use Normally-Closed contact type relays, which in simple terms, allow path to the power delivery line (to the ignition system) when they are NOT TURNED ON.
+These systems work on simple signal tap criteria, cutting the power from reaching the ignition system using a relay when the alarm is triggered by the door’s opening or trying to turn the engine switch.
+The mechanics simply add these relays in series with the power line feeding the ignition system, controlled by the alarm system module.
+The circuit in these modules uses Normally-Closed contact type relays, which in simple terms, allow a path to the power delivery line when they are off.

-Recently, I was playing around with a shiny Steel Mate Hands-Free car alarm system and the latest two-way type model.
-Surprisingly, I found that under the fancy new features like passive keyless entry and intelligent highjack sense, the same circuity was used to control the ignition cut feature as present on commonly available models.
-This got me thinking that it is not the alarm system which is at fault, it’s the cranky technique of how we are used to setting up these systems in our cars.
+I was recently playing around with a shiny Steel Mate Hands-Free car alarm system and the latest two-way type model.
+Surprisingly, I found that under the fancy new features like passive keyless entry and intelligent highjack sense, the company used the same circuity to control the ignition cut feature as present on commonly available models.
+This got me thinking that it is not the alarm system at fault; it’s the cranky technique of how we are used to setting up these systems in our cars.

-I was rest assured by installing one myself, that simply by intelligent placement and a little brainy wiring set-up (yeah, I mean the kind our auto-electricians don’t have the time for), these very common siren buzzing systems can be turned into a vital near-foolproof anti-theft system in no time.
+I rested assured by installing one myself.
+By intelligent placement and a little brainy wiring setup, you can turn these standard siren systems into a vital near-foolproof anti-theft system in no time.